dt-orders/overview/docker-compose/README.md

 1. clone this repo `git clone https://github.com/dt-orders/overview.git`

 # Start the application

+There are two docker-compose files to run a `monolith` and a `services` backend for the application.

 1. From the cloned repo, navigate to the app subfolder